 The analysis included questionnaires and structured interviews with 10 representatives of external stakeholders.
 As a result of the materiality study, the following groups of relevant stakeholders were identified:

 Stakeholder Methods of communication with the stakeholder Shareholders Contact with shareholders is maintained through face-to-face meetings, earnings conferences and the Annual General Meeting.
 Employees Contact with employees is maintained through an internal communication system.
 In addition, a whistleblowing system has been set up at the Polenergia Group.
 Additionally, employees have the opportunity to provide their feedback in the annual Satisfaction Survey.
 Universities and students Polenergia has been actively collaborating with universities with respect to internships and student competence development.
 Social environment and local communities Polenergia is engaged in dialogue and a number of projects to support communities operating in the vicinity of the Group's operations.
 For more information on engagement with stakeholders, see the ESRS s3 disclosures.
 Business partners Communication with business partners is handled in a model that depends on individual needs.
-Suppliers and subcontractors Corporate customers Trading partners Contact is maintained via established commercial channels.
-Supervisory authorities and regulator Polenergia Group communicates its performance and activities in current and interim reports.
+Suppliers and subcontractors Corporate customers Contact is maintained via established commercial channels.
+Trading partners Supervisory authorities and regulator Polenergia Group communicates its performance and activities in current and interim reports.
 Capital market, including rating agencies Capital markets and rating agencies are informed about Polenergia Group's performance and activities through current and interim reports and earnings presentations.
 Auditors Polenergia Group has actively cooperated with the entities that verify published information in order to maintain the high quality of communication and to meet reporting obligations and stakeholder expectations.

-SBM-3 Material impacts, risks and opportunities and their interaction with strategy and business model
+Material impacts, risks and opportunities and their interaction with strategy and business model the Polenergia Group has significant impacts or identifies significant risks and opportunities are presented below.

-Material impacts